 FIG. 10.
 Cumulative histograms of sky area, broken down by observing run and detector network.
 The plots in the left column show the 90% credible area and the plots in the right column show the searched area.
-From top bottom, the rows refer to the following observing scenarios/network configurations: 2015/HL, 2016/HL, 2016/HV, 2016/LV, 2016/HLV.
+From top bottom, the rows refer to the following observing scenarios/network configurations: 2015/HL, 2016/HL, 2016/HV, 2016/LV, and 2016/HLV.
 The shaded regions represent the 95% confidence bounds.
-The magenta lines are represent BAYESTAR and the blue lines LALINFERENCE.
+The magenta lines represent BAYESTAR and the blue lines LALINFERENCE.
 Where relevant, dotted lines show all events in the given network configuration and solid lines show only events for which the matched-filter pipeline triggered on all operating detectors.
 Note that statistically significant differences in areas between the BAYESTAR and LALINFERENCE localizations occur only for events that were below the detection threshold in one or more detectors.

-templates and the simulated signals, from the small but nonzero correlations between masses and intrinsic parameters, or from elsewhere within the detection pipeline.
-The correction is hard-coded into the rapid localization.
-With it, the P-P plots are diagonalized without negatively affecting the searched area (see Figure 11).
+tified by prescaling the S/Ns from GSTLAL\INSPIRAL by a factor of 0.83 prior to running BAYESTAR.
+This correction factor suggests that, for example, a S/N=10 trigger from GSTLAL\INSPIRAL has the effective information content of a S/N=8.3 signal.
+The missing information may be due to losses from the discreteness of the template bank, from the singular value decomposition, from mismatch between the matched-filter templates and the simulated signals, from the small but nonzero correlations between masses and intrinsic parameters, or from elsewhere within the detection pipeline.
+The correction is hard coded into the rapid localization.
+With it, the P-P plots are diagonalized without negatively affecting the searched area (see Fig. 11).